-- (2) a clear and precise statement of the issues, including the dispute that is the subject of the appeal and the specific points that must be resolved in order to decide the case; - (3) a listing of each of the materials constituting the appeal record that were placed into evidence at the appeal hearing, and upon which the appeal hearing decision is based; - (4) the findings of fact based upon the entire appeal record.
+(2) a clear and precise statement of the issues, including the dispute that is the subject of the appeal and the specific points that must be resolved in order to decide the case;

+(3) a listing of each of the materials constituting the appeal record that were placed into evidence at the appeal hearing, and upon which the appeal hearing decision is based;

+(4) the findings of fact based upon the entire appeal record.
 The findings of fact must be adequate to inform the parties and the public of the basis of the decision.
-If the evidence is in conflict on an issue that must be resolved, the findings of fact must state the reasoning used in resolving the conflict; - (5) conclusions of law that address the legal authority for the appeal hearing and the ruling, and which give appropriate attention to the claims of the parties; - (6) a clear and precise statement of the decision made resolving the dispute that is the subject of the appeal, including the effective date of the decision; and - (7) written notice of any existing right to appeal, including taking an appeal to the United States Department of Health and Human Services and identifying the time frame for an appeal and that the decision is final unless appealed. - E. The appeals examiner shall not independently investigate facts or otherwise rely on information not presented at the appeal hearing.
+If the evidence is in conflict on an issue that must be resolved, the findings of fact must state the reasoning used in resolving the conflict;

+(5) conclusions of law that address the legal authority for the appeal hearing and the ruling, and which give appropriate attention to the claims of the parties;

+(6) a clear and precise statement of the decision made resolving the dispute that is the subject of the appeal, including the effective date of the decision; and

+(7) written notice of any existing right to appeal, including taking an appeal to the United States Department of Health and Human Services and identifying the time frame for an appeal and that the decision is final unless appealed.

+E. The appeals examiner shall not independently investigate facts or otherwise rely on information not presented at the appeal hearing.
+However, where the appeals examiner needs further clarification from the parties, he or she may request such clarification from the parties at any time until the issuance of the decision.
 The appeals examiner may not contact other agency personnel, except as provided in subpart 16.
-The appeals examiner's recommended decision must be based exclusively on the testimony and evidence presented at the appeal hearing, legal arguments presented, and the appeals examiner's research and knowledge of the law.
+The appeals examiner's recommended decision must be based exclusively on the testimony and evidence made part of the appeals recordpresented at the appeal hearing, legal arguments presented, and the appeals examiner's research and knowledge of the law.